-&lt;sup>§Department of Economics, University of Chicago; Statistics Norway; NBER; IFS.
+Department of Economics, University of Chicago; Statistics Norway; NBER; IFS.
 E-mail:magne.mogstad@gmail.com.

-&lt;sup>¶Becker Friedman Institute, University of Chicago.
+¶Department of Economics, Pennsylvania State University; NBER.
 E-mail: bradley.setzler@gmail.com.

 1 Introduction

 Researchers and policymakers are keenly interested in measuring the degree of imperfect competition in the US economy and in understanding how it affects the outcomes of workers and firms.
 In the labor market, firms may exploit their market power to mark down the wages of workers below their marginal revenue products, with important implications for earnings inequality, employment, and the labor share of gross domestic product.
 In the product market, firms may use their market power to mark up prices above marginal costs, thereby increasing profits while reducing output.
 To draw inferences about imperfect competition in these two markets, it is natural to measure the size of rents earned by employers and workers, where rents refer to the excess return over that required to change a decision, as in Robinson (1933) and Rosen (1986).
 Because reservation wages and productivity are not directly observed, rents are not directly observed and recovering this from data has proved elusive.